bayyangjie/Flu-Vaccination-Analysis/README.md

 * County of residence
 * Aggregated data reflecting both the percentage and total count of individuals who have received the flu vaccine

-2. Cumulative total of flu vaccinations administered during the year
+2. Cumulative total of flu vaccinations administered

-3. Total count of flu vaccinations provided in the year
+3. Total count of flu vaccinations provided

 4. A detailed list of patients indicating their vaccination status regarding flu shots.